True-Phi/fawri-plus-website/content/pages/features.md

         subtitle: Live Updates Direct to Your Email
         text: >
           Gain full visibility with real-time tracking and automatic email updates.
-Keep your team and customers informed at every step, enhancing trust and operational control.
+Keep your team and customers informed every step of the way, enhancing trust and control.
         image:
           type: ImageBlock
           altText: Background alt text